dosoriof/lab2_rob_unal/README.md

 - q = [90° -20° -70° 15°]  <br>
 [![Captura-de-pantalla-de-2022-05-13-11-37-55.png](https://i.postimg.cc/76k2nkzH/Captura-de-pantalla-de-2022-05-13-11-37-55.png)](https://postimg.cc/GBXtb6zV)

-## Matlab conection
+## Matlab connection

 With Matlab we can create a script that moves each of the joints of the Phantom X. First we have to start the conection between Matlab an ROS with ***rosinit*** to be able to use the Services of the dynamixel motors of the robot.
-Then we create a client for the service ****dynamixel_workbench/dynamixel_command**** and the message for the service.
-And Finally we can call the service with the parameters that we want:
+Then we create a client for the service ****dynamixel_workbench/dynamixel_command**** and the respective message for the service.
+Finally we can call the service with the parameters that we want:
 ``` matlab
 %%
 rosinit